Updated November 2023

 So, if you want to go into healthcare, but don’t want to become a nurse, rest assured that there is a path for you—it’s just a matter of finding the right one.
-Use this guide for an overview of five excellent entry-level (non-nursing) roles in the healthcare field.
+Use this guide for an overview excellent entry-level (non-nursing) roles in the healthcare field.

 The U.S. Bureau of Labor Statistics projects that healthcare jobs will grow by 13% in the next ten years.
 With a growth rate that’s much faster than the average across all occupations, it’s a great time to enter the field of healthcare.

 Entry-level healthcare roles can help you to enter the field with minimal training and often little to no experience.
 Of course, you can always add to your expertise with advanced degrees and certificates as your career progresses, but it’s not necessary right out of the gate.